-The 82” was designed by Russian astronomer and first McDonald director Otto Struve, whose name it has borne since the 1960s.
-The telescope and mount were built by Warner and Swasey of Cleveland Ohio, a fanous builder of large observatory mounts, including the one for the Lick 36” refractor.
+The 82” was designed by Russian astronomer and first McDonald director Otto Struve (see photo above), whose name it has borne since the 1960s.
+The telescope and mount were built by Warner and Swasey of Cleveland Ohio, a famous builder of large observatory mounts, including the one for the Lick 36” refractor.

 McDonald calls the 82” a work of art.
 If so, it’s of a highly functional kind – this telescope doesn’t (to me) have the beauty of the 24” Clark at Lowell, for example.
-It’s appearance, finished in dark grey, is certainly unique and has a definite inter-war aesthetic (some of the castings remind me of parts from a Spitfire’s Merlin engine), but without the nods to the ‘Streamlined Moderne’ movement seen in the smooth simple lines of the 200” at Mt Palomar.
-In fact, the fussy braced truss-tube of the 82” looks more like the previous generation of big reflectors at Mount Wilson.
+Its appearance, in dark grey enamel, is certainly unique and has a definite inter-war aesthetic (some of the castings remind me of parts from a Spitfire’s Merlin engine), but without the nods to the ‘Streamlined Moderne’ movement seen in the smooth simple lines of the 200” at Mt Palomar.
+The braced truss-tube of the 82” looks more like the previous generation of big reflectors at Mount Wilson.

 In the Ritchey-Chrétien, both primary and secondary mirrors are hyperbolic, giving a wide field, round stars off-axis and typically a fast focal ratio for a Cassegrain.
-The downside for visual use (for which such instruments are not designed) is often a large central obstruction.
+The downside for visual use (for which such instruments are not really intended) is often a large central obstruction.

 The Classical Cassegrain has a hyperbolic secondary, but its primary is parabolic like a Newtonian.
 The Classical usually has a longer focal ratio which makes it slower photographically, but can also mean a smaller central obstruction and super-sharp on-axis visual performance.

-The 82” has a basic Cassegrain-focus F-ratio of F13.7 (which is a little faster than some) and a central obstruction, including the prime-focus cage, of between 30% and 36% - typical of good visual reflectors (the secondary mirror itself is 15”).
+The central obstruction, including the prime-focus cage, is perhaps ~30% - typical of good visual reflectors (the secondary mirror itself is only 15”).
 And of course, the 82” was actually designed for visual use, perhaps one of the last big professional telescopes to be so.

-The primary mirror is made of Pyrex and is monolithic, unlike modern big reflectors that have honeycomb mirrors (or segmented ones like the Hobby Eberly at McDonald).
+The primary mirror is made of Pyrex (one of the first) and is monolithic, unlike modern big reflectors that have honeycomb mirrors (or segmented ones like the Hobby Eberly at McDonald).
 The mirror is around 30cm thick and weighs 1900 kg.

 That mirror was the first major optical commission by Warner and Swasey.
 It was figured by a young optician, Carl Axel Robert Lundin Jr, whom Warner and Swasey had appointed head of their optical shop especially for the Texas contract.
 Lundin had learned the trade making big refractor lenses at Alvan Clark and Sons, just like his father (of the same name), who had figured some of Clark’s most famous optics, including the giant 40” lens for Yerkes.

 Corning’s first attempt at casting the Pyrex blank was a failure – it had big cracks in it.
-They promised the cracks could be ground out, but Struve was having none of it and insist it was re-cast.
+They promised the cracks could be ground out, but Struve insisted it was re-cast.
 When the mirror came out of the mould it was actually two inches larger than the 80” originally ordered.